-Typographic Signs – A series of Spot Ads for Cooper & Beatty, Carl Dair, 1954
+Typographic Signs – a series of spot ads, Cooper & Beatty, Carl Dair, 1954

-The first of six small ads by Carl Dair.
+The first of six spot ads by Carl Dair.
 ‘Fist’ is a term used by early printers, today it is more commonly, and perhaps accurately, called the pointing hand.
-It is also known as a Manicule, from the Latin for ‘little hand’, although that may come across as a bit formal in everyday speech.
+It is also known as a Manicule, from the Latin for ‘little hand’, though it sounds a bit pretentious in everyday speech.

-The second of six small ads by Carl Dair.
-The dagger is the second sign in traditional footnotes (the first was the asterisk.
-The double dagger is identical in design except that it has two cross arms.
+The second of six spot ads by Carl Dair.
+The dagger (†) is the second sign in traditional footnotes.
+The double dagger (‡) is usually identical in design except that it has two arms.
 In traditional footnotes it followed the dagger.
-Traditionally, the dagger was also placed in front of a persons’ name if they had recently died.
+Traditionally, if a person had recently died the dagger was placed in front of their name.

-The third of six small ads by Carl Dair.
-The exclamation mark, or point, is a versatile mark used to express joy, surprise or shouting.
+The third of six spot ads by Carl Dair.
+The exclamation mark (!), or point, is a versatile mark used to express joy, surprise or shouting.
 It also plays a role in mathematics and some African languages.
 In British newspaper typography the exclamation mark is often called a screamer!
-In Spanish the exclamation mark also has an upside down version that begins the sentence.
+In Spanish an upside down version (¡) begins the sentence.

-The fifth of six small ads by Carl Dair.
-The ampersand is an abbreviation of the word ‘et’, Latin for ‘and’.
+The fifth of six spot ads by Carl Dair.
+The ampersand (&)‚ is an abbreviation of the word ‘et’, Latin for ‘and’.
 Traditionally it was reserved for use in registered company names, such as Cooper & Beatty.
-But typographers have never been able to resist using it as a space saving device or simply a decorative element to enliven a page.
+But few typographers have been able to resist using it as a space saving device or a decorative element to enliven a page.

-The last of six small ads by Carl Dair.
-The Interrogation mark is now commonly called the Question mark as not every question is an interrogation.
-In Spanish the question mark also has an upside down version that precedes the sentence.
+The sixth of six spot ads by Carl Dair.
+The Interrogation mark (?) is now commonly called the Question mark, perhaps because not every question is an interrogation.
+Like the exclamation mark, an upside down version (¿) precedes the sentence in Spanish – a gentle warning of what is to come.

 arrow icon